Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Introduction

 Our contributions can be summarized as the following:

-\begin{enumerate} \item \textbf{Biologically-Inspired Foveated Vision System:} We demonstrate the potential of foveated Vision Transformers (ViTs) for robot learning.
-This approach mimics human vision by concentrating high resolution patches at a predicted gaze point, which reduces the number of visual tokens and associated ViT computation by 94\%. \item \textbf{Gaze-Enhanced Policy Learning Framework:} We propose and evaluate two distinct policy-agnostic methods for integrating gaze with imitation learning policies.
-The first is a hierarchical, two-stage approach that first predicts gaze and then uses it as inputs to the policy.
-The second is a novel end-to-end method that treats gaze as part of the robot's action space. \item \textbf{Public Benchmark and Dataset with Extensive Experiments:} We demonstrate through extensive experiments that our foveated approach improves policy performance on high-precision tasks and enhances robustness to visual distractors, all while speeding up training 7x and inference 3x.
-To facilitate further research, we open-source our gaze-enhanced AV-ALOHA simulation platform and datasets. \end{enumerate}
+1) \textbf{Biologically-Inspired Foveated Vision System:} We demonstrate the potential of foveated ViTs for robot learning.
+This approach mimics human vision by concentrating patches at a predicted gaze point, which reduces the number of visual tokens and the associated ViT computation by 94\% while preserving or potentially improving performance.

+2) \textbf{Gaze-Enhanced Policy Learning Framework:} We propose and evaluate two distinct methods for integrating gaze with IL policies.
+The first is a hierarchical, two-stage approach that first estimates gaze and then uses it as inputs to the policy.
+The second is a novel end-to-end method that concurrently generates gaze and action via a shared policy network, treating gaze as part of the robot's action space.

+3) \textbf{Public Benchmark and Dataset with Extensive Experiments:} We demonstrate through extensive experiments that our foveated approach enhances robustness and can also improve performance for certain tasks, all while reducing computational complexity by 94\%, speeding up training by 7x and inference by 3x.
+To facilitate further research, we open-source the GIAVA platform and datasets.